"Archives are the paydirt of history ... everything else is just opinion"

 The name, PANDORA, is an acronym that encapsulates our mission: Preserving and Accessing Networked Documentary Resources of Australia."

-This is a wonderful metric for our web site and demonstrates the international audience demand for our interviews.
+This is a wonderful metric for our web site and demonstrates the continued international audience demand for our content.

 Cultural Conversations is a not for profit project promoting cross cultural exchange by building a living archive of the stories of Australia's and South Korea's eminent visual artists.